 Space is limited and an application is required.
 1. Email Annette Jordan at firstname.lastname@example.org to inquire about availability and to request an application.

 2. After your application has been received and reviewed, you will receive a confirmation email with payment instructions.
-Note: If you submit your payment before you have received confirmation, it will be returned to you.

 3. After your payment has been received, you will receive a welcome email with additional instructions approximately one week prior to the start of the workshop.